 To find the right seat tube length, take your inseam (legs 6 inches apart) and multiply by .67 then subtract 4 inches.
 For example I have a 33 inch inseam.
 Multiplied by .67 I get 21.75 inches, take 4- 5 inches away I end up with a 17.5 inch frame set (which happens to be what I use).

 Sometimes due to your specific body type or riding style a wider than stock bar can be a good choice.
-As the bars widens, it allows more steering torque (great for nasty terrain) and slows your steering down.
+As the handlebars widens, it allows more steering torque (great for nasty terrain) and slows your steering down.
 A bar change on its own will also pull you forward a bit.
 A wider bar also makes it easier to breathe as it encourages you to open your chest more when huffing up a hill.
 The good news is that most bike shops are willing to change to a wider bar if necessary.
 Once you have your bar width, work on shifter and brake positioning.
 Try to set both so your wrist is not bent in an awkward angle and there is a small degree of freedom there – about 15 degrees.
 Anything more than that and you are at risk of hurting yourself.

 Riders with disproportionate leg to torso sizes will want to take a look at changing up stem length for a more comfortable riding posture.
 A longer stem typically pulls the rider forward and flattens the back.
 The result is slowed steering and more traction to the front wheel.